Outline of the human nervous system

-The following Diagram is provided as an overview of and topical guide to the human nervous system:
+The following diagram is provided as an overview of and topical guide to the human nervous system:

-Human nervous system – the part of the human body that coordinates a person's voluntary and involuntary actions and transmits signals between different parts of the body.
+The human nervous system is the part of the body that coordinates a person's voluntary and involuntary actions and transmits signals between different parts of the body.
 The human nervous system consists of two main parts: the central nervous system (CNS) and the peripheral nervous system (PNS).
 The CNS contains the brain and spinal cord.
 The PNS consists mainly of nerves, which are long fibers that connect the CNS to every other part of the body.
 The PNS includes motor neurons, mediating voluntary movement; the autonomic nervous system, comprising the sympathetic nervous system and the parasympathetic nervous system and regulating involuntary functions; and the enteric nervous system, a semi-independent part of the nervous system whose function is to control the gastrointestinal system.